 - 105.3 Vernon/Concho

-KNAU has been a public service of Northern Arizona University for almost 30 years.
+KNAU has been a public service of Northern Arizona University for 33 years.
 Since signing on in 1983, KNAU has expanded to serve the greater northern Arizona region, providing two programming streams, Classical Music and NPR News and Talk.
 KNAU is constantly striving to better serve northern Arizona by improving radio signals to outlying areas.
 Since 1983, we have constructed 13 transmitters and, in 2008, started construction on a satellite interconnection system.
 Over the years, KNAU’s news department has won dozens of Edward R. Murrow awards for news writing, best newsroom, and best feature news stories.

 - 1983 - KNAU signs on in November